Marshal Louis Alexandre Berthier

 In March of 1795, the Director Lazare Carnot returned Berthier to active duty as a général de brigade and chief of staff to the Army of the Alps and Italy.
 A few months later he was promoted to général de division.
 He began to advocate an offensive into northern Italy, and when General Bonaparte was appointed commander-in-chief of the Army of Italy, Berthier became the chief of staff to the Army of Italy after General Duvigneau refused.
 Once paired with Napoleon, both generals realized the value of each other, with Napoleon's brilliance and audacity being organized into action by Berthier's staff work.
 Berthier was one of the few who could read Napoleon's handwriting, and with his amazing attention to detail he could understand Napoleon's orders and translate them into clear orders for all of his subordinates.
 Soldiers began to refer to Berthier as "Napoleon's wife" due to their mutual dependence and the amount of time they spent together.1

-When war broke out in 1805, Marshal Berthier was named Major General, the chief of staff to the Grande Armée.
-Berthier continued to work by Napoleon's side throughout the campaigns of 1805-1807, and as usual was known for his prodigious amount of work with little to no sleep.
+When the Grande Armée marched to war in 1805, Marshal Berthier was named Major General, the chief of staff to the Grande Armée.
+Berthier continued to work by Napoleon's side throughout the campaigns of 1805-1807, and as usual he was known for his prodigious amount of work with little to no sleep.
 By the time these campaigns were complete, Berthier had received numerous rewards.
 Napoleon made him Prince of Neuchâtel and Valangin, Grand Dignitary of the Iron Crown of Italy, and later Vice Constable.
-French allies gave Berthier the Grand Cross of the Order of Military Merit of Maximilien Joseph of Bavaria, Knight of the Gold Eagle of Wurtemberg, Knight of the Crown of Saxony, Grand Cross of Saint-Henri of Saxony, Grand Cross of Fidelity of Baden, Grand Cross of Hesse, Grand Cross of Saint-Joseph of Wurzburg, and Grand Commander of the Crown of Westphalia.
+French allies gave Berthier the Grand Cross of the Order of Military Merit of Maximilian Joseph of Bavaria, Grand Cross of Saint Henry of Saxony, Grand Cross of Fidelity of Baden, Grand Cross of Hesse, Grand Cross of Saint Joseph of Wurzburg, and made him a Knight of the Gold Eagle of Wurtemberg, Knight of the Crown of Saxony, and Grand Commander of the Crown of Westphalia.
 Meanwhile the Prussians made him a Knight of the Black Eagle and the Russians a Knight of Saint André.

 When Napoleon escaped from Elba in 1815 for the Hundred Days, Berthier followed King Louis XVIII into exile, accompanying him to Ghent.
 Once there he found the king and his advisors distrustful of him, and Napoleon struck him from the list of marshals for leaving France in the company of the king.
 Unsure of what to do, Berthier traveled to his in-laws' home in Bamberg.